 Neural-Energy-Efficiency-Biomechanics-Alignment-Load.
 Six-axis movement efficiency framework.
 Zenodo registered.

 Fatigue-Induced Kinetic Chain Cascade.
 Proximal-to-distal coordination breakdown.
-JMMBS Vol.3 Issue 1, 2026.
+Published in JMMBS Vol.3 Issue 1, 2026.

 Force-vector and torque-management approach to human movement.
 Treats biomechanics as a mechanical decision science.